LandRegistry/land-registry-elements/README.md

 ### Non MVP todos
 - When ticking components on the homepage, output the necessary URL to generate the build to make it easier for users who are using the pattern library via GET requests

+- Get IE8 polyfills out into a separate bundle
 - Testplan generator?
 I.e. take a list of pages and browsers and put together a list for you to complete
 - Concat and minify stylesheet output
 - Is there a simpler way we can expose the build output for people to include in their application's sass.
 I.e. so that any mixins from the gov uk stuff is included in the application rather than just the built out css.